Most Popular Countries and Cities for Vegans in 2020 (Jan-2021 Update)

 Now, nearly 10% of the population are vegetarian and 1.6% eating vegan, the highest rate in Europe, and the numbers are increasing every year.

 Three German cities feature in the top 10 worldwide, and the country itself is becoming a leading producer of meat substitutes.

 According to a 2019 survey, a full 31% of Swiss have reduced or completely cut meat from their diet.
 That’s a huge number.
 And by including those reducing meat consumption, the figure is probably more reflective of the growing worldwide trend.

 Picking up on this trend, Migros, the Swiss supermarket, this year launched a new V-Love barbecue range – just in time for a stay-at-home summer.

 8. Sweden (Score: 69)

-Despite its long winters making it a bit difficult to produce great quantities of veg, veganism is booming in this health-conscious, climate-savvy land.
+Despite its long winters making it a bit difficult to produce great quantities of veg, and its meat-based traditional cuisine, veganism is booming in this health-conscious, climate-savvy land.
 So much so, it is home to the first vegan school in all the Nordic countries, and is a leading force in vegan food innovations.